 Keep in mind, you’ll be hiking 11 km before you even get to do any of the ‘real’ Lake O’Hara hiking trails.
 And, although there’s a chance you can catch a ride back on the shuttle bus (subject to space and you’ll need cash), you have to count on hiking another 11 km back.

-If you elect to hike to Lake O’Hara, see our list of things to bring and make sure you bring plenty of everything, especially bear spray, food and water.
+If you elect to hike to Lake O’Hara, see our list of recommended hiking gear and make sure you bring plenty of everything, especially bear spray, food and water.

 Good To Know